Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 The F-1 visa serves international students attending U.S. schools full-time.
 To qualify, one must be enrolled in an academic program leading to a degree or certificate.

 Students should prove they have enough funds for their stay without working illegally.
-Schools issue a form called I-20 once they accept students into their programs.
+Once schools accept students into their programs, they issue an I-20 form.
 This document is crucial when applying for an F-1 visa.

 Work Visas

-Work visas like H, L, and O, among others, allow foreign workers various employment opportunities in the U.S. Each category has specific requirements and purposes.
+Work visas, such as H, L, and O, allow foreign workers to pursue various employment opportunities in the U.S. Each category has specific requirements and purposes.

 H visas are mainly for skilled workers in America experiencing labor shortages.
 L visas work best for employees of multinational companies transferring within the organization.
 O visas target individuals with extraordinary abilities or achievements.